 Of course, it didn’t last long.

 Before long, they were at Home Depot getting wire fencing to make a yard for the puppies.
 The kitties were imprisoned in the tent (for as long as the zipper on the flap lasted).
-As it turned out, kitties don’t like to scale wire fencing and Peter Rabbit just sat inside the fence with the dogs looking at her sullenly, until the dogs made their magic get-away hole.
+As it turned out, kitties don’t like to scale wire fencing and Peter Rabbit just sat inside the fence with the dogs looking at him sullenly, until the dogs made their magic get-away hole.
 Annie lodged herself in the mesh on the ceiling of the tent and managed her magic of never being seen again, (until they quit and went back to Southern CA).

 But by the time they were ready to quit the project, the Quonset Hut was being delivered.

 She packed it in a U-haul and brought it back down to Southern CA with the four critters on drugs again.

 And a few months later she packed it in a tractor trailer, with all of her other worldly treasures, and brought it and the four critters, the car and truck, to AZ to try a different adventure near her sissy.

 She has had it now for 11 years and has moved it, finally, never having been set up, to her current property and it lays there in pieces waiting for the perfect opportunity to “Design” a living arrangement whereby she will be able to see that original imagination come to fruition.